-Wednesday, June 20th is our end of the year party at Broadmoor Spray Park.
+We have had a bit of a schedule change for the last week of school.
+Please note that regular classes will run Monday-Thursday.
+There will be no regular classes on Friday, June 21st.
+On the 21st we are hosting our end of the year party at Broadmoor Lake Spray Park.
 Families are invited to come join us for some spray park fun.
-Please bring a snack to share.
-Hope to see everyone there!!
+Everyone is asked to bring a healthy nut-free snack to share.
+Hope to see everyone there!